mkreilly/mapcraft_eg/README.md

 This repository contains land use/urban economics data and related code for Bay Area Metro.
 The major categories of data and code (equivalent to the directory structure above) are:

+* applications: the various products and analyses supported by basis
 * basemap: information on the current state of buildings and their inhabitants
 * control totals: region-wide forecasts for households and employment
 * deed restricted units: a database of current housing with low income residency requirements